systematic-magic/AgingPubMed/research_papers_html.rst

 **17.1.3.
 Supplementary References**

-- Should be named Supplementary References - :ref:`Title case<title_case>`, blue and bold font.
+- When all references are kept in one file, it should be named Supplementary References - :ref:`Title case<title_case>`, blue and bold font.

 .. image:: /_static/suppl_refs_dl.png
   	:alt: Supplementary references